Jozzeh/community_store_export_data/README.md

 # community_store_export_data
 Adds export capabilities to the Concrete5 Community Store
-Easely export products and orders.
+Export products and orders in the Store dashboard.

 Install Community store first